Print

 Instructions

-1. Put the tenderloin in a large food storage bag with 1/4 cup red wine, the 4 cloves of garlic (minced), Cajun seasoning, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
+1. Marinate the beef.
+Place the tenderloin in a large food storage bag with 1/4 cup red wine, the minced garlic, Cajun seasoning, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Seal the bag and refrigerate for about 2 hours.

-4. Put the potatoes, carrots, and onion in a bowl and toss with the minced garlic, 1/2 teaspoon salt, 1/8 teaspoon pepper, and 3 tablespoons olive oil.
+3. Season the vegetables.
+In a large bowl, toss the potatoes, carrots, and onion with the minced garlic, 1/2 teaspoon salt, 1/8 teaspoon pepper, and 3 tablespoons olive oil until evenly coated.

-7. Meanwhile, heat 1 tablespoon olive oil and 1 tablespoon butter in a medium saucepan over low heat; add the sliced shallots and cook until lightly browned., stirring frequently.
-Add the beef stock and red wine; bring to a boil.
-Reduce heat to medium-low and simmer for about 15 minutes, or until reduced by about one-third to one-half.
+7. Make the sauce.
+While the beef rests, add another tablespoon of butter to the skillet used for searing.
+Heat over medium and add the sliced shallots.
+Cook, stirring frequently, until lightly browned.
+Add the beef stock and red wine, and bring to a boil.
+Reduce the heat to medium-low and simmer for about 15 minutes, or until reduced by one-third to one-half.
+Stir in the reserved marinade and simmer for 2 minutes more.
+Keep warm.

-11. Slice tenderloin and serve with the red wine sauce and vegetables.
+8. Serve.
+Slice the tenderloin and serve with the red wine sauce and roasted vegetables.